jiang-yi-siphty/YiJiangProfile/JIANG Yi Resume.md

-###Aug 2017 - Mar 2018 &nbsp;&nbsp;iOS Team Leader, Thred, Sydney
+###Aug 2017 - Mar 2018 &nbsp;&nbsp;iOS Team Leader, Thred Pty Ltd
+**Project:**
+&nbsp;&nbsp;&nbsp;&nbsp;**Sweep**  [https://goo.gl/Wi4mSq](https://goo.gl/Wi4mSq)

+Sweep is a free app that allows users to engage with the world around them in a completely new way.Whether the user is sitting at a bar, in a university lecture hall or waiting for a train, Sweep’s unique Geochat features allow users to unlock exclusive chats based on their location.

-**Key Tech:** Swift 4, ARKit, SceneKit, Git
+**Key Tech:** Swift 4, ARKit, SceneKit, Git, Vuforia

-[Thred](https://www.thred.im/) is an ASX listed startup company.
+Thred ([https://www.thred.im/](https://www.thred.im/)) is an ASX listed startup company.
 It is an innovative technology company specialising in augmented reality and location-based technologies.
 It created an instant messaging app Sweep, with AR and geolocation feature.

 **Duties and Responsibilities:**